 Each hour of Telescope data produces a single file of observed attack vectors.
 24 hourly files for each day are stored in a separate subdirectory.
 The whole ongoing dataset covering the period from February 2008 till now is stored locally at CAIDA.

 Caveats that apply to this dataset

 This dataset and the types of worm and denial-of-service attack traffic contained therein are representative only of some spoofed source denial-of-service attacks.
 Many denial-of-service attackers do not spoof source IP addresses when they attack their victim, in which case backscatter would not appear on a telescope.
 Attackers can also spoof in a non-random fashion, which will incur an uneven distribution of backscatter across the IPv4 address space, and may cause backscatter traffic to miss any telescope lenses.
 Note that the telescope does not send any packets in response, which also limits insight into the traffic it sees.

 Data Access Policy

 These data must be analyized on CAIDA machines, and cannot be downloaded!

-Academic researchers, government agencies and corporate entries in the DHS-Approved Locations can only request access through Information Marketplace for Policy and Analysis of Cyber-risk and Trust (IMPACT) portal.
+Academic researchers, government agencies and corporate entries in the DHS-Approved Locations (Australia, Canada, Israel, Japan, Netherlands, Singapore, United Kingdom) should request access through Information Marketplace for Policy and Analysis of Cyber-risk and Trust (IMPACT) portal.
 In order for the application to be considered, the researchers must obtain an IMPACT account as well as complete and agree to IMPACT Memorandum of Agreement (MOA).